befelix/Safe-RL-Benchmark/README.rst

   >>> from SafeRLBench import config

 Well, thats it.
-The `config` variable is an instance of the class `SRBConfig`, which contains methods to manipulate the overall behaviour.
+The `config` variable is an instance of the class `SRBConfig`, which contains methods to manipulate the overall behavior.
 For example we can easily make the logger print to stdout:

   >>> # output to stdout